 Unusual Options Activity Insight: Vale

-On Monday, shares of Vale (NYSE:VALE) saw unusual options activity.
-After the option alert, the stock price moved down to $21.21.
+Shares of Vale (NYSE:VALE) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $21.67.

 - Sentiment: BULLISH